cyy963/ai-chatbot-backend/README.md

 In addition to the interviewer functionality, the application also includes a chatbot that interacts with customers, asks relevant questions, and recommends the best insurance policy type based on their responses.

-This backend needs to be run in conjunction with the project frontend, which is located at [AI Chatbot Frontend](https://github.com/cyy963/ai-chatbot-frontend.git).

 ## Features

 - Generate interview questions based on job title